Custom connector editor interface

 2. Actions and work area

-In this section, the actions defined for the connector are displayed while showing their properties.
+This section displays all actions defined for the connector along with their properties.

 CustomConnector03